awesomeansh10/chesscheatshoes/README.md

 Wait until there is a confirmation buzz before submitting the next number.
 If there is an unrecognised input, there will be 2 longer buzzes.
 If after all 4 numbers are entered there is an illegal move entered, there will be a series of short buzzes before allowing you to reenter the opponent move.

 # playing moves
 After a move is successfully entered, the vibration motor will reply with a move to play in the same 4 number format.
+To replay the last move, enter --- instead of the first number for your next move